 High-risk subtypes HPV 16 and HPV 18 are thought to be responsible for 70% of precancerous and cancerous disease.

-Squamous intraepithelial lesions (SIL), also known as intraepithelial neoplasia (IN), are classified by the affected site.
+Squamous intraepithelial lesions (SILs), also known as intraepithelial neoplasia (IN), are classified by the affected site.
 Types of SIL include:

-HPV is also associated with squamous cell carcinomas of the anus, oropharyngeal tract, vagina, vulva and penis.
+HPV is also associated with squamous cell carcinomas of the anus and anal canal, oropharyngeal tract (oral cancer), vagina, vulva and penis.
 The most common invasive cancer associated with HPV is cervical cancer.

 An HPV infection is diagnosed clinically.
 Genital warts caused by HPV infection show a characteristic presence of koilocytes and can be identified by skin biopsy.
 Double nuclei may be seen, and the nuclei are often hyperchromatic.